 - If you don’t keep learning, what do you think happens to your brain?

-- Successful peoples are learners
+- Successful people are learners

 What do you think?
 How will learning change over the next five years?

-By the way, what are you learning at the moment?
+What are you learning at the moment?

 The Marketing Compass